thomase1234/esphome-fake-xemex-csmb/README.md

           ESP_LOGI("ON_READ", "This is a lambda. address=%d, value=%d", address, value);
           return value; // you can return the stored value or something else.

+    input_registers:
-      - start_address: 100 # starting register range
+        - start_address: 79 # starting register range
-        default: 99 # default value for all those registers
+          default: 82 # default value for all those registers
           number: 10 # number of registers in the range
           on_read: | # called whenever a register in the range is read
             // 'address' contains the requested register address
             // 'value' contains the stored register value ESP_LOGI("ON_READ", "This is a lambda. address=%d, value=%d", address, value);
             return id(tspd).state; // you can return the stored value or something else.

 # Creates a number slider in Home Assistant that allows you to set the value of a register